 Homeowners insurance usually won’t repair or replace the source of the water damage, so a home warranty can help cover these costs.

 Another point to keep in mind is that homeowners insurance only covers what has been damaged by the water, such as the structure itself or personal possessions.
 That leaves homeowners with the responsibility of replacing whatever caused the water damage.
 For instance, if a water heater broke suddenly and accidentally, then the homeowner would have to replace that water heater or pay the bill to get it repaired.
 So the answer to the question “Does homeowners insurance cover pipe replacement?” is likely no. A water damage insurance claim only covers the dwelling and personal possessions, not the item that caused the damage.

 Many homeowners don’t like that feeling of being unprotected for major expenses, so that’s where purchasing a home warranty can give added coverage.
 Home warranties are service agreements that can repair or replace certain systems or components that fail in the home.
-Contracts from the best home warranty companies vary, so homeowners might consider shopping around to make sure the home warranty covers what they want to be covered.
+A contract from one of the best home warranty companies (such as American Home Shield or Choice Home Warranty) vary, so homeowners might consider shopping around to make sure the home warranty covers what they want to be covered.
 Some home warranties might require additional coverage purchases to cover the major systems that cause water damage, like water heaters or plumbing fixtures.